top of page

 Toulouse streets (4).jpg

-There are many reasons why I have such an affinity with this country, and why I keep returning.
+There are many more reasons why I have such an affinity with this country, and why I keep returning.
 It’s the food, the wine, the weather.
 It’s the style and their approach to life.
 It’s the sound of that beautiful language which I’ve been studying since I was a teen.
 It’s the joie-de-vivre.
 But most of all it’s the people.
 I’ve never understood why French people get such a bad rap.
 I’ve found them to be warm, hospitable, polite and charming.
 Yes, even in Paris.

 I love a city break, and, in my humble opinion, France has some of the greatest cities in the world: Bordeaux, Marseille, Lyon and my own particular favourite, Toulouse.
 A recent visit to Nantes left us wanting more, and we’re also planning a return visit to La Rochelle this summer.